maxpowersi/iNoSql/README.md

 iNoSql v1.0

 This is a vulnerable nosql injection site .
-It was created to learn and train on NoSQL injections.<br />
+It was created to learn and train about NoSQL injections.<br />

 Setup process: <br />